Video Production Equipment and Software for Every Budget

 - Best: Shure MV7

 You’re going to want a tripod to keep your video stable.
-For your tripod, an AmazonBasics branded one will do the job just fine.
+An AmazonBasics branded tripod will do the job just fine for your tripod.
 You don’t need anything fancy at this point.

 To complete your beginner toolkit, you’ll want a ring light to make sure your audience can see your subject.

 - Best: Neewer Ring Light